edoardoColi/correction_sheet_42/README.md

-# correction_sheet_42
+# Sharing is Caring
-Collection of correction sheets of "école 42" to collaborate by sharing
+Collection of correction sheets of "école 42" to collaborate by sharing.